 Is My Shower Leaking?

-Almost 60% of bathroom renovations that we do in Perth are due to a issue with either rising dampness or leaks.
-It’s like a untreated disease that in time like all things left becomes worse and worse.
-So the question is have a I got this issue in my bathroom? and if so what has caused this unsightly horrible smelling bathroom disease.
+Almost 60% of bathroom renovations that we do in Perth is due to an issue with either rising dampness or leaks.
+It’s like an untreated disease that in time like all things left becomes worse and worse.
+So the question is have an I got this issue in my bathroom? and if so what has caused this unsightly horrible smelling bathroom disease.

 Well first using a combination of dot points and visual images we will show you the most common signs of rising dampness.
 Now ask yourself: ·

-- Are your tiles protruding from there natural position on the wall
+- Are your tiles protruding from their natural position on the wall

 - Do your tiles have a hollow sound when you knock them

 - Has paint been peeling from your walls/ceiling in the bathroom? ·

 - Has paint been peeling on the shared walls adjacent to (or outside) the bathroom? ·

 - You see swollen timbers or moldy/dirty skirting boards in or around the bathroom

 - Are you noticing a damp or musty smell in your house, or in the rooms nearest to the shower room? ·